Logo light mode the Fabryk

 Intro to Gay Batumi

 We spent two weeks in Batumi, Georgia on a digital nomad stint in September 2024 (after a glorious few days in Kutaisi), and we kept finding ourselves saying that if Batumi were not in the Caucasus, it would be the perfect gay haven!
-The city sits on the east of the Black Sea, and it has endless pebble beaches (complete with unparalleled sunsets), nightlife, the old and the new, incredible food, and more.
+The city sits on the east of the Black Sea, and it has endless pebble beaches (complete with unparalleled sunsets), nightlife, casinos, the old and the new, incredible food, and more.
 It felt like a cross between Tel Aviv (for its beaches and skyline), Las Vegas (for its Casinos and nightlife), and Busan (for its modernity).
 Just move a few hundred gays in there, and it would become the gay place to be in five years time!

 That being said, it is in the Caucasus, where LGBTQ+ laws are the most conservative by European standards, so it falls short of this vision, but we loved it nonetheless!
 Admittedly, it takes a few days to start to vibe with it, so if you are visiting Batumi, try to at least come by for a long weekend or week.